© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gardden Camp is a scheduled monument protected by Cadw under reference DE129.
 View the official record →

-Gardden Camp is a prehistoric hillfort located in Denbighshire, Wales, designated as a scheduled ancient monument under Cadw reference DE129.
+Gardden Camp is a prehistoric hillfort located in Denbighshire, Wales, designated as a Scheduled Ancient Monument under the reference DE129.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE129.

 Gardden Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gardden Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE129.